ibNez/rag-document-handler/docs/database-schema.md

 #### Notes

-- Email chunks use the parent `emails.message_id` string as the foreign-key reference to keep the email primary identifier stable across accounts and transfers.
+- Email chunks use UUID foreign keys to reference parent emails via `emails.id` for consistency with document chunks architecture.
 - The unique constraint on `(email_id, chunk_index)` prevents duplicate chunk inserts for the same message and position.
 - For retrieval, full-text search indexes (GIN on to_tsvector(chunk_text)) are created to support fast FTS queries against email chunks.